 The RPM line is approximately in the upper third of Pro-Ject’s offer.
 This does not mean, of course, that there are no overlaps between the lines, but, as a rule, all models of a series have applied common technical solutions.
 Now we have decided to “go down” to the basic collection and test the new RPM 1 Carbon, the successor to the Genie model for nine years.
 Although the initial model, this turntable immediately offers entry into a very solid class and delivers many components and solutions from the two older models.
 The rigid chassis is made of MDF and is in the form of an equilateral letter L with three supports at the ends of the arms and at the central corner.
 Composite spikes provide a fairly good mechanical insulation of light construction and moderate elasticity, which in this case is better than a floating chassis.
 On an inverted bearing, the static steel shaft rotates on a ceramic ball with low friction.
 There is a plate of 300 mm diameter, also made of MDF, and here we come to probably the only construction fault that can be encountered in the whole series, which represents the cost of economics: due to the shape of the chassis, the large part of the plate on the underside is exposed to transmission vibration from the substrate and from the air, which is why the turntable requires an extremely subtle base and a greater distance from the speaker.

 The tonearm is fully developed and manufactured in Pro-Ject.
-It is a S-shaped handle with an 8.6-inch effective length, made of special sandwiches made of aluminum, resin and carbon.
-The process of joining these three materials by means of heating and pressing ensures the rigidity of the handle and its low resonant frequency, which, however, is not specified by the manufacturer.
+It is an S-shaped tonearm with an 8.6-inch effective length, made of special sandwiches made of aluminum, resin, and carbon.
+The process of joining these three materials by means of heating and pressing ensures the rigidity of the tonearm and its low resonant frequency, which, however, is not specified by the manufacturer.
 The counterweight on the back of the tonearm is damped with rubber.
 Although the headshell is integrated, it is possible to adjust the azimuth of the head while the anti-ignition force is regulated by a contactless magnetic circuit.

 Finally, we come to the cartridge: this kit is supplied with the Ortofon 2M Red, which is not negligible because it is not only a very solid cartridge(although it’s under OM 2 Silver on RPM 3), but its price makes up about a quarter of the total turntable value.